 - WORSE – Domestic violence.
 Adds a new criminal bar that disqualifies applicants if they have a misdemeanor or felony domestic violence conviction (waiver available), with certain exceptions.

-DREAM & TPS/DED.
+DREAM and TPS/DED.
 What criminal background requirements are common to both the Dream and TPS/DED titles?

 - Inadmissibility grounds.
-Disqualifies applicants if they are inadmissible on the following grounds: criminal (waiver available), security and terrorism, smuggling (waiver available), student visa abuse (waiver available), ineligibility for citizenship, polygamy, international child abduction, unlawful voting (waiver available), and former citizens who renounced citizenship to avoid taxation.
+Disqualifies applicants if they are inadmissible on the following grounds: public health (waiver available); criminal (waiver available); security and terrorism, smuggling (waiver available); student visa abuse (waiver available); ineligibility for citizenship, polygamy, international child abduction, unlawful voting (waiver available); and former citizens who renounced citizenship to avoid taxation.
 Waivers, when available, may be granted for humanitarian or family unity purposes or when it is in the public interest.

 - Persecution.
 H.R.
-6 disqualifies applicants if they participated in persecution of others.
+6 disqualifies applicants if they have participated in persecution of others.

 This provision does not exclude offenses related to but not based explicitly on an applicant’s immigration status (e.g., identity theft).